MarioAndF/Hominum/Data.md

 	- LA: "Plexus myentericus"
 	- ES: "Plexo mientérico"
 - ## Definition
-	- "a network of nerve fibers and ganglia between the longitudinal and circular muscle layers of the intestine —called also Auerbach\u0027s plexus" - (Mirriam-Webster Dictionary)
+	- "a network of nerve fibers and ganglia between the longitudinal and circular muscle layers of the intestine —called also Auerbach's plexus" - (Mirriam-Webster Dictionary)

 # A14.3.03.042
 - ## Term